 Act 98-2001, as amended, grants a credit for infrastructure investment to the developers of housing projects.
 It will be subject to the taxpayer's request and the approval by the Secretary of an administrative determination under Act 98-2001 and the applicable regulations.
-You must include with the return copy of the Administrative Determination issued by the Department.
+You must submit as evidence copy of the Administrative Determination issued by the Department.